 A bit of history: Hardworking salt miners have carved over 300 passages within the salt mine!

 I think it is ironic that this place is named Krakow, as you go down, down, down into the “crack” of the earth by walking the 378 steps that take you to its entrance.
 Don’t worry about climbing those stairs back up as you get to take the elevator!
-It is not fancy, but you will appreciate it later when coming out of the salt mine Krakow, that way you won’t have to climb all the way back up!
+The elevator is not fancy, but you will appreciate it later when coming out of the salt mine Krakow, that way you won’t have to climb all the way back up!

 Salt Mine Krakow Tour: What to Expect

 Once underground, you will learn about Krakow history and the business of salt mining.
 In 1996 they turned this working salt mine into a tourist attraction.
 Townspeople, as well as tourists, have been fascinated by the art that was created underneath the earth by these miners.
 That is now the number one reason to visit the salt mines, to look at its art.
 It has literally dozens of statues, an underground lake, three chapels and an entire cathedral carved out of rock salt.
 Today, it is one of the main tourist attractions in Poland.

 Salt may seem fragile and delicate, but it has a hardness similar to that of gypsum.
 Every block of salt down here is different in size, hardness, and color, which can be used in interesting ways.
 Much of the rock salt is naturally grey in various shades, resembling unpolished granite rather than the white or crystalline look that many tourists may expect.
 During the Middle Ages, before refrigeration, salt was valuable food preservative, thus the longevity of this operation.

-Salt Mine Krakow: The Chapel of St. Kinga
+Salt Mines Krakow Tour: The Chapel of St. Kinga

 The highlight of the entire tour is the Chapel of St. Kinga, a cavernous underground hall.
 This place is massive and unbelievable.
 You will get a chance to look around this place to see the detail of the carvings on the wall.
 They are incredible!

 This entire room and all of the art in it is carved salt!